dsteyn44/comic_craze_MS3/README.md

 ## Features
 ### Current Features
--   Responsive on all device sizes
+-   Responsive on all device sizes.
+-   Users can edit and delete added comics.
 -   Interactive elements such as edit and remove buttons.
 Tag buttons on the comic cards.

 ### Left to implement
 -   More defensive design elements such as verifying logging out/deletion of information.
 -   Add more CRUD aspects to Profile information eg: delete and editing Profile Information.
 -   Adding social media elements such as a blog.
+-   Adding catagories to the superoes, but with decription of each superhero/ with short bio.
+-   Add links for amazon where they can purchase the comics.

 ## Technologies Used